openbmc/docs/designs/mctp/mctp-kernel.md

 ##### Socket options

-The following socket options are defined for MCTP sockets:
+The following socket option is defined for MCTP sockets:

 ###### `MCTP_ADDR_EXT`: Use extended addressing information in sendmsg/recvmsg